lvanveen/lvanveen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a professor of applied mathematics, specializing in dynamical systems, modellingin biology and physiology and scientific computing.
+I am a professor of applied mathematics, specializing in dynamical systems, modelling in biology and physiology and scientific computing.
 Here, you will find my resume, links to current and former trainees and a brief description of my software projects.